Savage is a sweeping story about love, loss, and genocide in Colonial America.

 The historical moment of the play is well-documented: the sanctioning by General Jeffery Amherst, commander of North American troops after the French and Indian War, of the use of smallpox-tainted blankets to kill Native Americans in the Ohio Valley, where they had been rising up in anger and achieving a decent amount of success against the British.

-The story is one of betrayal: a country, king, and military leaders betray a continent full of indigenous people; a colonel (Henri Bouquet, Amherst’s second-in-command) betrays one of his officers (Simeon), blackmailing him and forcing him to betray his wife; and Ecuyer himself, committing the ultimate betrayal, telling Ann that the blankets she is delivering to her Shawnee friend are a peace offering rather than the weapon they are.
+The story is one of betrayal: a country, king, and military leaders betray a continent full of indigenous people; a colonel (Henri Bouquet, Amherst’s second-in-command) betrays one of his officers—Simeon Ecuyer, captain of the newly constructed Fort Pitt—blackmailing him and forcing him, in turn, to betray his wife; and Ecuyer himself, committing the ultimate betrayal, telling Ann that the blankets she is delivering to her Shawnee friend are a peace offering rather than the weapon they are.

 The plot of Savage swirls around Simeon Ecuyer, captain of Fort Pitt (around which Pittsburgh subsequently sprang up) and, along with his wife, Ann, a recent survivor of smallpox.

 After losing their young son to the disease a year before, the captain of the new fort is desperate not to lose his dear wife.
 Unfortunately, Ann, who also was devastated by the loss, has taken to walking through the forest alone and is adept at evading the troops assigned to follow her.
 In order to keep her safe, Simeon convinces her to allow him to teach her how to shoot his pistols.
 In short order, Ann is forced to use them to save a young Shawnee woman (Dancing Willow) from being assaulted by an English officer.
 Unfortunately, that officer turns out to be Simeon’s new commanding officer, Henri Bouquet.